-Both algorithms are highly technical and are perhaps best understood via the body of \MATLAB code accompanying this paper, especially the function \texttt{cgs\_step\_sror}, which is also reproduced in the Appendix (Figure~\ref{alg:cgs_step_sror}).\footnote{These routines are precisely Stewart's original implementations, accessed in February 2020 at a cached version of \url{ftp://ftp.umiacs.umd.edu/pub/stewart/reports/Contents.html}.
+Both algorithms are highly technical and are perhaps best understood via the body of \MATLAB code accompanying this paper, especially the functions \texttt{cgs\_step\_sror} and \texttt{bcgs\_step\_sror}, which are reproduced in \ref{sec:sror}\footnote{These routines are precisely Stewart's original implementations, accessed in February 2020 at a cached version of \url{ftp://ftp.umiacs.umd.edu/pub/stewart/reports/Contents.html}.
 It is unclear if this page will remain accessible in the future.
-Because the full algorithms are not printed in the paper \cite{Stewart2008}, we have therefore incorporated the original implementations into our package, to facilitate and preserve accessibility.} The latter is in fact the core of the algorithm and performs a careful reorthogonalization step that checks the quality of the reorthogonalization via a series of before-and-after norm comparisons and replaces reorthogonalized vectors with random ones if the quality is not satisfactory.
-The subroutine additionally replaces identically zero vectors with random ones of small norm, an essential feature that is not explicitly mentioned in Stewart's paper \cite{Stewart2008} but is present in his \MATLAB implementations.
+Because the full algorithms are not printed in the paper \cite{Stewart2008}, we have therefore incorporated the original implementations into our package, to facilitate and preserve accessibility.}.
+These routines are in fact the core of the algorithms and perform a careful reorthogonalization step that checks the quality of the reorthogonalization via a series of before-and-after norm comparisons and replaces reorthogonalized vectors with random ones if the quality is not satisfactory.
+The subroutine \texttt{cgs\_step\_sror} additionally replaces identically zero vectors with random ones of small norm, an essential feature that is not explicitly mentioned in Stewart's paper \cite{Stewart2008} but is present in his \MATLAB implementations.
 This feature is key in ensuring that \CGSSROR and \BCGSSROR can handle severely rank-deficient matrices, i.e., that they return a full-rank, orthogonal $\bQQ$ while passing rank deficiency onto $\RR$.

 A major downside to \CGSSROR is that it can be as expensive as \HouseQR, due to the many norm computations and the potential for more than two orthogonalization steps per vector. \BCGSSROR suffers the same fate and is generally ill-suited to high-performance contexts, because the frequent column-wise norm computations create communication bottlenecks.